roll-network/oauth-client-example/README.md

 ## Authentication example

-Check the `src/api/authentication file` for an example of authentication with Roll
+Check `src/api/authentication` for an example of authentication with Roll

 ## Session Manager

-the Session manager component found in `src/components/sessionManager` provides an example of initializing a roll session and refreshing authTokens with the RollAPI class example.
+the Session manager component found in `src/components/sessionManager` provides an example of initializing a roll session and refreshing authTokens with the RollAPI class.

 ## Features